 - Understand the creative process and its role in human expression, and cultivate the ability to make informed aesthetic judgments.

-- Navigate diverse cultural worldviews and perspectives, with the realization that differing frames of reference influence analysis, communication and behavior.
+- Navigate diverse cultural worldviews and perspectives, with the realization that different frames of reference influence analysis, communication, and behavior.

 - Apply and integrate different strands of learning and comprehend interconnections in the process of gaining knowledge and experience.